kudzizvomuya/kudzizvomuya/Sample Comapany.md

 - Disable and enable capacity planning(Allow overtime,allow production on holiday)
 - Configure default warehouses for (WIP,Scrap and Finished Goods)
 - Enable auto updating of BOM
+## Projects
+A Project is a planned piece of work that is designed to find information about something, to produce something new, or to improve something.
+### Create Project
+> Home > Project > Project
+- Create new project
+### Create Tasks
+> Home > Project > Tasks > New Task
+- Create project Tasks

+### Create Timesheets
+> Home > Project > Timehseets > Add Timesheet
+### Create Activity Type
+> Home > Project > Activity Type > New Activity
+- Create new activity on the activity list,Activity Type is a list of different types of activities against which a Timesheet can be made.